Backups and Recovery · Yogi's VPS

 - Your WordPress admin dashboard becomes inaccessible.

-- Something on your site disappears or displays incorrectly without explanation.
+- Something disappears or displays incorrectly without explanation.

 - You suspect a malware infection or unauthorized change.